patriciogonzalezvivo/glslViewer/README.md

 sudo make install
 ```

-### Installing in RaspberryPi
+### Installing in Raspberry Pi

-Do:
+Get [Raspbian](https://www.raspberrypi.org/downloads/raspbian/), a Debian-based Linux distribution made for Raspberry Pi and then do:

 ```bash
 sudo apt-get install glslviewer
 ```

-Or if you want to compile the code your self:
+Or, if you want to compile the code yourself:

 ```bash
 cd ~